 When Bugging Out into the wilderness, securing shelter can be a much bigger challenge.
 The first challenge is just getting out of the danger zone.

 Again, preparedness is key to your SHTF plan.
 Hopefully, you won’t ever need to use it, but get a bunch of maps of your area and scout out some isolated spots where you could bug out for a while with your family.
-Then practice putting together a survival shelter – such as how to camouflage a tent, how to create a survival shelter out of debris or a tarp, and how to set up a defense perimeter around your survival shelter.
+Then practice putting together a survival shelter – such as how to camouflage a tent, create a survival shelter out of debris or a tarp, and set up a defense perimeter around your survival shelter.

 5. Decide What to Do Next